Updated December 5, 2018

 Most of the rules regarding ABLE accounts come from federal law.
 Federal rules about the money put in and taken out of an ABLE account include the following:

 While most of the rules regarding ABLE accounts are laid out in federal law, ABLE accounts are only available in states that have passed laws and regulations to make them available.
 So far only about half of the states have ABLE programs up and running.
-Notably, California is still working on implementation, but ABLE account enrollment is open in New York, Florida, Illinois, Pennsylvania, Texas, and about 20 other states.
+ABLE account enrollment is open in California, New York, Florida, Illinois, Pennsylvania, Texas, and about 20 other states.
 Each state sets its own annual fees and investment options.

 Some states have decided not to provide ABLE accounts, but if your state doesn’t have an ABLE program, you may be able to open an account in another state.
-Only some states have opened their programs to residents of other states, including Illinois, Ohio, and Pennsylvania; Florida and Vermont are among the states that do not allow out-of-state residents to participate in their ABLE account programs.
+Only some states have opened their programs to residents of other states, including Illinois, Ohio, and Pennsylvania.
+In fact, about a dozen states have partnered with Ohio, the first state to launch an ABLE program, for their residents to use Ohio's program at in-state rates.
+Florida and Vermont are among the states that do not allow out-of-state residents to participate in their ABLE account programs.

 For information on your state’s ABLE program, as well as a link to your state’s ABLE program so that you can open an account, see Nolo’s section on state ABLE account programs.